james-schwartzkopf/blue-shot/README.md

 ## iOS

-In addition to the Safari issues mentioned above, mobile iOS Safari presents several addtional challanges, at lease when using the iOS Simulator & Appium via Sauce Labs.
+In addition to the Safari issues mentioned above, mobile iOS Safari presents several additional challenges, at least when using the iOS Simulator & Appium via Sauce Labs.

 First, the screenshots captured by the simulator are actually of the full screen, including the browser chrome.
 To account for this